RohitMoholkar/RohitMoholkar/README.md

 My professional journey has been rooted in data-centric roles.
 At JuntoAI, I contributed to an AI-powered networking platform during the Irish National AI Challenge 2025.
 At Seagull Enterprises, I led ERP data migration using Python and developed business intelligence solutions for SME clients with Power BI.
 Earlier, at Hugg.co.in, I applied SQL, Python, and Excel to real-world research and analytics projects, laying the groundwork for my career in data and technology.

-I'm a recent graduate with a Master's in Data Analytics, currently based in Dublin, Ireland.
-I also hold a Bachelor's degree in Electronics and Telecommunication Engineering.
-I am passionate about coding, particularly in Python, and my expertise lies in data analytics and machine learning, focusing on extracting actionable insights and developing predictive models.
-In my role as an Associate Analyst at Hugg.co.in, I gained practical experience applying analytical techniques to enhance decision-making.
-You can explore my individual and academic projects on GitHub, where I apply my skills to solve real-world challenges and pursue data-driven opportunities.

 For more about me, feel free to check out my LinkedIn profile or connect via email.
 Thank you 😊

 #### Contact Information: